Tulane Stadium: Tom Dempsey's 63-yard field goal

 Aside from the various bowls, the most memorable moment at the stadium might have been the Saints victory over the Detroit Lions on November 8, 1970.
 In the NFL prior to the 1974 season, the goal posts were on the goal line instead of the end line.
 With seconds remaining, the Saints attempted a place kick with holder Joe Scarpati spotting at the Saints' own 37-yard line.
 Kicker Tom Dempsey nailed the 63-yard field goal with a couple of feet to spare, and the Saints won the game 19-17, one of only two games the Saints won that year.
 That record would stand alone for 28 years before it was tied by Jason Elam of the Denver Broncos, Sebastian Janikowski of the Oakland Raiders, and David Akers of the San Francisco 49ers.

 Late in the 2013 NFL season, Denver Broncos kicker Matt Prater broke the shared record with a 64-yard field goal against the Tennessee Titans.
-On September 26, 2021, Baltimore Ravens kicker Justin Tucker set a new NFL record, hitting a 66-yard field goal on the final play of the game, beating the Detroit Lions 19-17.
-(The Jacksonville Jaguars' Cam Little kicked a 70-yard field goal in a 2025 exhibition game, but exhibition game statistics do not count towards NFL records.)
+On September 26, 2021, Baltimore Ravens kicker Justin Tucker set a new NFL record, hitting a 66-yard field goal on the final play of the game, beating the Detroit Lions 19–17.
+Tucker's record stood until November 2, 2025, when the Jacksonville Jaguars' Cam Little kicked a 68-yard field goal vs. the Las Vegas Raiders.